alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 * Knowledge Share follow up and promotion for next months
 * Facilited at AIM RSF conference
 * Clinical AI/Turing Roche chat
+* Did references and chapter links in TTW chapter

 #### What did you struggle with?
 * Finding out about new RPM at the same time as Roche bit chaotic... but I think good news overall